ilustreous/array_programming_tutorial/sphinxdoc/apipython.rst

  - String processing
  - Module system

+- Growing ecosystem for the programming language and scientific computing

-Product development = edit/compile/run loop
+- Product development = edit/compile/run loop

-Exploratory computing = execute/explore loop
+- Exploratory computing = execute/explore loop

- - Python is our glue language between
+- our glue language between

-   - linux/windows programs

   - soqrates

   - fido

-   - distributed computing environment

   - condor scheduler

   - map-reduce architecture

-   - scientific tools

   - scipy

   - numpy

   - matplotlib

   - hdf5

-   - Growing ecosystem for the programming language and scientific computing

- - IPython

 - Tight feedback loop between trader->developer->quant.

-   - Rich integration to matlab-like tools.

 - Enables us to work collabratively.

   - We are able to gather around 1 ipython session and explore our simulation's results and evolve our trading strategies accordingly.

-   - IPython Shell mode used as a bash shell replacement but we still have the freedom use the canonical unix tools like:
+- IPython Shell mode used as a bash shell replacement but we still have the freedom use the canonical unix, it's actually easier.

   - grep
   - awk
   - sed
   - find
   - xargs

-     with no problems, it's actually easier.

 ============